Guide for Authors

 (3) That the manuscript was not previously submitted to BRJ.

-Types of contributions: Original research papers, review articles, case studies, short communications, book reviews.
+Types of contributions: Original research papers, review articles, case studies, short communications, and book reviews.
 Review articles would be generally solicited by the editors from the experts.
 However, these can be contributed by others also.
 In this case, authors must consult the editor by sending the extended summary (approx. 500 words), outline, and the list of publications of authors on the topic.

 Ethics in publishing